lelandrichardson/react-native-in-depth/README.md

 ## Install Watchman

-Note: verify you don't already have this isntalled by running `which watchman`.
+Note: verify you don't already have this installed by running `which watchman`.

 ```bash
 brew install watchman